sussmanbu/ma4615-fa22-final-project-boston-three-party/content/about.md

 Priya is a senior majoring in Economics and minoring in Statistics.

+## Veer Sawhney

+Veer is a senior majoring in Statistics and minoring in Biology, Computer Science, and Economics

 <!-- Please leave in the information below -->

 ### Info About this Template.